 Click the tab.
 Choose any assets within your cloud library.

 The "Duration" field format is

-In most all use cases using our reccomended best practices, the durations for your content items will be set in an auto-publishing cloud playlist.
+In most all use cases using our recommended best practices, the durations for your content items will be set in an auto-publishing cloud playlist.

 In both cloud playlists and Content Manager Web the duration field is used to determine how long a piece of content plays before switching to the next content item.
 The first content item plays for its assigned duration, then switches to the next content item.
 This pattern continues until all the content items inside a template region are played and the pattern is repeated in a continuous loop.

 The general duration behavior varies based on the type of content.
 Some content types such as PowerPoints, PDFs, and Live Data, may have multiple "pages" of text or images.

 The Live Data content type displays content from RSS, JSON and XML feeds.
 The length of time it takes to play through the entire feed may vary depending on the number of entries in the feed, and the length of the entries.
 Therefore, the normal duration rules do not apply.